Adarsh-Model-Trains/IrSensor-Block-Occpancy-Detection-Lib/README.md

 ## include the header file
 ```

-#include "BlockSensors.h"
+#include "IrBlockSensors.h"
 ```

-## define the object for the BlockSensors
+## define the object for the IrBlockSensors
 ```

-BlockSensors blockSensors;
+IrBlockSensors irBlockSensors;

 ```